seanpohyx/hopeuni/README.md

 - Countdown + schedule
 	- Editable through the sheet (Admin-only)
 	- To fix countdown timer
+- Feedback/Testimonies/Thanks giving
+	- Redirects to google form to enter their thanksgivings
+	- Can be viewed directly from the site
+	- To implement pagination
-- Instagram integration (To implement)
+- Instagram integration (To implement) (Cancelled)
 - Devotions (To implement)